Insurance Expert Guide

 You can lower premiums by increasing your deductible, bundling multiple policies (e.g., home and auto), and maintaining a high credit score.

 Basic cover usually meets legal requirements but may leave you vulnerable in a major accident.
-A 'Balanced' or 'Premium' level is often recommended for comprehensive peace of mind.
+A Balanced or Premium level is often recommended for comprehensive peace of mind.

 Next Steps